miccunifi/ScanTalk/README.md

 🔥🔥 **[2024/09/10] Our code is now public available!
 Feel free to explore, use, and contribute!**

+🔥🔥 **[2025/12/24]** Excited to share that our ScanTalk extension,
-🔥🔥 **[2024/10/25]** An extension of ScanTalk: "*Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads*" is available on [arxiv](https://arxiv.org/abs/2410.11041).
+**“Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads,”**
+has been accepted for publication in the *International Journal of Computer Vision (IJCV)*.
+The paper is available on [arXiv](https://arxiv.org/abs/2410.11041).

 ## Overview